Grullo

-Grulla or grullo, also called blue dun, gray dun or mouse dun, is a color of horses in the dun family, characterized by tan-gray or mouse-colored hairs on the body, often with shoulder and dorsal stripes and black barring on the lower legs.
+Grullo (pronounced GREW-yo) or grulla is a color of horses in the dun family, characterized by tan-gray or mouse-colored hairs on the body, often with shoulder and dorsal stripes and black barring on the lower legs.
+The genotype for grulla horses is a black base with dun dilution.
 In this coloration, each individual hair is mouse-colored, unlike a roan, which is composed of a mixture of dark and light hairs.
 The several shades of grulla are informally referred to with a variety of terms, including black dun, blue dun, slate grulla, silver grulla or light grulla, silver dun, or lobo dun.
-Silver grulla may also refer to a grullo horse with silver dapple, regardless of shade.
-In the Icelandic horse, the grulla color is called gray dun, in the Highland pony it is called mouse dun, and in the Norwegian Fjord horse, grå or gråblakk (literally, "gray dun").
+Silver grulla may also refer to a grulla horse with silver dapple, regardless of shade.